cheerleone/yget/readme.md

 A simple low argument bash wrapper and download queue for youtube-dl

 The basic idea is that we pre-configure the most used options to simplify repetitive use.
-This could be accomplished with a tiny script. yget started this way but evolved to maintain a list of videos to download sequentially, allowing for the seperation between video discovery and watching later, perhaps more comfortably via XBMC and a TV ;-)
+This could be accomplished with a tiny script. yget started this way but evolved to maintain a list of videos to download sequentially, allowing for the seperation between video discovery and later viewing.
+Perhaps more comfortably via XBMC and a TV ;-)

 Prerequisites: